 What are the Normal Commercial Mortgage Deposit Requirements?

 Commercial mortgage deposits (down payments) in Ontario normally range from 0% (for owner occupied properties) to 50%.
-For a non-owner occupied property, the percent of down payment needed it directly correlated to the actual rent or market rent a property can generate.
+For a non-owner occupied property, the percent of down payment needed is directly correlated to the actual rent or market rent a property can generate.
 This directly determines how much a bank will lender based on your debt service coverage ratio.

 Factors Affecting Deposit Requirements